tnir/gitaly/REVIEWING.md

 Note that you would probably tell your colleague more than just the title of the MR. And also more than "I'm fixing issue 1234".
-The description should be a summary of _what_ is changing and _why_
+The description should be a summary of _what_ is changing and _why_.

 #### Leave notes on your MR as you self-review it

 It may feel funny to literally talk to yourself but it works.
-If you have comments on your own MR as you review it, use the comment function and just write them down.
+If thoughts occur to you as you read your MR, use the comment function and just write them down.

 You probably want to address some or most of your comments before you send your MR to another reviewer.